Marklogic-retired/marklogic-data-hub/azure/flow-runner-function/README.md

     mvn clean package

-Then run the function locally:
-Note: make sure to have JAVA_HOME env is setup and points to JDK 1.8
+Then run the function locally: (note: make sure to have JAVA_HOME env variable is setup and points to JDK 1.8)

     mvn azure-functions:run